skupperproject/skupper-console/README.md

 ## Enable the console from Skupper

-The Web console has been integrated into [Skupper](https://github.com/skupperproject/skupper).
+The Web console has been integrated into [Skupper](https://github.com/skupperproject/skupper) from the version **1.3**.
 To facilitate access to the console, please refer to the step-by-step instructions detailed in [this guide](https://github.com/skupperproject/skupper-docs/blob/main/modules/console/pages/flow-console.adoc).

 ---